philipAthanasopoulos/llm-connector/README.md

 - Configure size of message history to include
 - Configure default error messages if responses fail
 - Synchronized audio output (relies on core library audio configurations to read out LLM responses)
-- Built-in common providers for easy integrations (OpenAI, Gemini, WebLlm & Wllama)
+- Built-in common providers for easy integrations (OpenAI, Gemini & WebLlm)
 - Ease of building your own providers for niche or custom use cases

 ### API Documentation